-Coming from a big tipping culture, I get it when new arrivals to Cozumel nervously wonder, should I be tipping for services?
+Many new arrivals nervously wonder, should I be tipping for services in Cozumel?
 And what’s the going rate?

-Disclaimer: Of course, there are always differing opinions on the amount one should tip.
-I’m going with cultural norms, my opinion, and some local gossip to gently steer you in the right direction.
+I’m going with cultural norms, my opinion, and some local feedback to gently steer you in the right direction.

 One quick note on a familiar myth in the U.S. about the word, tip.